-MrBeast: net worth, videos and expensive things the popular YouTuber owns
+MrBeast: Net worth, videos and expensive things the popular YouTuber owns

 Right from his initial videos, MrBeast gave away millions of dollars to charity.
 His Beast Philanthropy YouTube channel shows why he is considered the biggest philanthropist out there on the platform.

-In 2017, when he gave USD 10,000 to a homeless man, the video skyrocketed with over 10 million views.
-The following year he doubled the amount and gave USD 20,000 to a homeless stranger.
+In 2017, when he gave USD 10,000 (over INR 8 lakh) to a homeless man, the video skyrocketed with over 10 million views.
+The following year he doubled the amount and gave USD 20,000 (over INR 16 lakh) to a homeless stranger.
 In 2018, he also teamed up with YouTuber Mark Rober to raise USD 20 million for the Arbor Day Foundation.
 It aimed to plant a tree for every dollar.
-Later, the two, reportedly, worked together for ocean conservation and raised USD 30 million as well.
-On 7 May 2023, he received over 50 million views when he paid USD 3 million for hearing aids for 1,000 people.
+Later, the two, reportedly, worked together for ocean conservation and raised USD 30 million (over INR 247 crore) as well.
+On 7 May 2023, he received over 50 million views when he paid USD 3 million (over INR 24 crore) for hearing aids for 1000 people.

 Personal life and awards